AntonioRodriguezRuiz/MIngSoft---bigdata/S4/README.md

 ## Consuming data from CSV file and sending it to kafka

 The code available in `src/dag_deliverable.py` starts by sending the data to the Kafka topic.
-It reads the CSV file and sends it to the Kafka topic using the ProduceToTopicOperator dag provider.
+It reads the CSV file and sends it to the Kafka topic using the ProduceToTopicOperator dag provider by returning json object representations of each of the rows in the CSV.

 Sending it will automatically trigger the HDFS connector to save the data in HDFS.

 ## Creating a table in Hive

-To create a table in Hive, we first create a database and then an external table via the following SQL statements via the HiveServer2Hook dag provider.
+To create a table in Hive, we first create a database and then an external table via the following SQL statements via the HiveServer2Hook dag provider, which provides us with a cursor we can use to execute things in Hive.

+Note that the created table is external, pointing to a directory in HDFS, so that the data is not copied to Hive, but rather it is read from HDFS.
+It is also stated that the data must be specified to be in text files and in JSON format, so that Hive knows how to correctly handle the data.

 ```sql
 > CREATE DATABASE IF NOT EXISTS weather
 > CREATE EXTERNAL TABLE IF NOT EXISTS {HIVE_TABLE} (